fishspeech/fishspeech.github.io/index.md

 # Seth Nguyen

+Hello.
+I was named Linh, but I go by Seth.

 I am a writer and student curator from Hanoi, Vietnam.

 Currently, I am pursuing a bachelor's in Art History and Religious Studies at the University of Chicago, with an expected graduation date of March 2023.